dtoczala/IBM_Cloud_Onboarding/README.md

 - linking accounts, etc.

 ### Subscription issues to be aware of
+Subscriptions are a special kind of Cloud entitlement on the IBM Cloud.
+They allow you to use IBM Cloud resources at a reduced price, in exchange for a commitment to use a minimum amount of IBM Cloud services.

 ## Setting up a Functional ID for your Account Owner (see Admin)